A delicious and crunchy salty-sweet coconut almond granola recipe that's so quick and easy. It's the perfect topper for fruit, yogurt, or ice cream!

 Notes

 - Toss every 15 minutes.
-This ensures even crisping, creating those crunchy, craggy pieces that we want in our coconut almond granola.
+This ensures even crisping, creating those crunchy, craggy pieces that we want in coconut granola.

 - Use parchment paper.
 This will prevent sticking and easier clean-up.